Chapter 1 Introductory Statistics in R

 • Does a new experimental drug improve over an existing drug?

-From there, data is collected through an experiment, observations or a survey.
-You then proceed with a data analysis, and then finish with statistical, and contextual conclusions.
-Unfortunately, it is common for inexperienced statisticians to start with a complex analysis without ever considering the objectives of the study, or whether the data are appropriate for the chosen analysis and whether the underlying question can be answered.
+Unfortunately, it is common for inexperienced statisticians to start with a complex analysis without ever considering the objectives of the study.
+It is also common for inexperienced statisticians to not consider whether the data are appropriate for the chosen analysis and whether the underlying question can be answered.

 We recommend you follow the guidance (outlined below) provided in Chapter 1 of the text by Faraway (2004) – Look before you leap!